MillenniumMachines/millenniummachines.github.io/docs/milo_2.0/manual/chapters/20_introduction.md

 ## Printing and machine configuration (from manual)

+!!! tip
+    Several pages in the [official PDF](https://github.com/MillenniumMachines/Milo-V2.0/blob/main/Manual/MiloV2-Manual.pdf) use **two columns**.
+In the extract below, both columns sometimes appear on a single line with a large space between them.
+When something reads oddly, check the PDF layout.

-Unless you're willing to experiment and almost certainly waste filament, stick with 0.2mm layers.
-Some parts contain overhangs that will become more difficult to print with thicker layers due to the overhang angle.
+Unless you're willing to experiment and almost certainly waste filament, stick with 0.2mm           File Naming layers.
+Some parts contain overhangs that will become more difficult to print with thicker layers   With your STL files downloaded and your printer warmed up, you due to the overhang angle.                                                                          may be wondering which parts to print in your favorite colors.
 We provide a Minimum Wall Thickness for every printable part based on a 0.4 mm nozzle.
-If you are planning to use a different size of nozzle you must recalculate the required wall counts.

-File Naming

-With your STL files downloaded and your printer warmed up, you may be wondering which parts to print in your favorite colors.
-Have no fear, we've got your back - each file is labeled with [a] in the name to indicate the print in your accent color.
+If           Have no fear, we've got your back - each file is labeled with [a] in you are planning to use a different size of nozzle you must recalculate the required wall counts.   the name to indicate the print in your accent color.

 Quantity Required
 Example: Panel-Clip-A x8.stl If any file ends with x#, that tells you the quantity of that part required to build the mill.

-Profile Name

-Structural

-Semi Structural
+Profile Name                                Structural                             Semi Structural                              Aesthetic

-Aesthetic

-Profile Code
+Profile Code                                    S                                       SS                                          A

-S

-SS

-A

-Infill Density [%]
+Infill Density [%]                                45                                      25                                         20

-45

-25

-20

-Wall Count
+Wall Count                                     6                                        4                                          3

-6

-4

-3

-Top/Bottom Layers
+Top/Bottom Layers                                  6                                        5                                          5

-6

-5

-5

-Nozzle Size [mm]
+Nozzle Size [mm]                                 0..4                                     0.4                                        0.4

-0..4

-0.4

-0.4

 All 3D-printed parts that use M3 heat-set inserts are supplied in two
 versions: one for CNC-Kitchen inserts and one for Voron inserts.
 Make sure to select the STL that matches the style of insert you’re using.

-CNC-Kitchen Specification

-Voron Specification
+CNC-Kitchen Specification                        Voron Specification
-5

-4.600
+4.600                                             5
 Leadscrew or Ballscrew?
 Both Milo and Miley are designed to work with TR8×8 leadscrews or SFK0802 ballscrews.
 That said, the standard—and the configuration we recommend—is the TR8×8 leadscrew.

-3

-Cost aside, there are a few reasons why leadscrews tend to make more sense for small, desktop-sized CNC machines.
+Cost aside, there are a few reasons why leadscrews tend to make more sense for small,                                                                4 desktop-sized CNC machines.
 With their 8 mm pitch, the motors don’t need to spin as fast to reach practical feed rates, especially when running multi-flute end mills.

-4

 Ballscrews, like the SFK0802, have clear advantages in efficiency and backlash reduction, which is why they’re popular in larger or industrial machines.
 However, with only a 2 mm